 The Virtues of Reusable Shopping Bags

 Many groups look at bag bans as a violation of free will and a sneaky move by local governments to charge additional taxes.
 Consumers who fight or oppose the bans claim that they reuse plastic bags so they are not littering or causing harm to the environment.
 When plastic bags are used as garbage bags they still end up in garbage dumps.
 They still collect standing water and they still do not break down safely or efficiently.
 As long as disposable plastic bags exist there will be litter and the ensuing health issues for both people and animals will continue to mount.
 Reusable shopping bags save shoppers from paying a tax or fee and are cheaper over the long term.
 The benefits of reusable bags outweigh the inconvenience of needing to remember to bring the bags when you go shopping and periodically clean the bags.
 Unfortunately, it has come to enacting laws to protect the health of the environment, wildlife, and even people.
-It is sad that more people do not choose reusable bags in lieu of plastic bags on their own accord and the governments need to step in to make this happen.
+Sadly, more people do not choose reusable bags instead of plastic bags on their own accord and the governments need to step in to make this happen.
 Regardless, the positive impact of life without plastic bags is taking root.
 Communities are cleaner, nicer places to live and wildlife are not put in harm’s way.